kragen/knuth-interview-2006/README.md

 ------------------------------------------------------------------------------------------------------

 How did I get into computers?
-I had a scholarship to Case, but it was, it didn't cover my whole tuition; it just covered part of the tuition, and so I took a part time job.
-My parents had no money, and I took a part time job working in the Statistics Department.
+I had a scholarship to Case, but it was, it didn’t cover my whole tuition; it just covered part of the tuition, and so I took a part time job.
+My parents had no money, and I took **a part time job working in the Statistics Department**.
 Taking, and one of the things I would do, would run a card sorter, an IBM card sorting machine, which was kind of a fascinating thing.
 You put the; take these punched cards, and you put them in the thing, and it distributes into different pockets, and then you pull them out in certain orders, and afterwards look at the results, and you draw graphs.
-And so I was drawing graphs, for the Statistics Department.
-I guess I should say something more about graphs, while it flashes into my mind.
-In high school, I had taken time, one summer, working with; I was fascinated by this idea of graphs in Mathematics, where you have, you know, as a function, as variable X varies, you have Y as a function of X, then you draw the position that's Y units above the axis, and it makes a picture.
+And so I was drawing graphs for the Statistics Department.

+I guess I should say
+something more about graphs, while it flashes into my mind.
+In high school, I had taken time, one summer, working with; I was **fascinated by this idea of graphs** in mathematics, where you have, you know, as a function, as variable X varies, you have Y as a function of X, then you draw the position that’s Y units above the axis, and it makes a picture.
 And since I like visual things, I was fascinated by the idea that I might be able to take, start with the picture that I wanted to do, and find the equation that would, when you graph the equation, you